Intelligence-Led Policing in the Era of Artificial Intelligence

 How can smaller police departments benefit from AI-driven policing?

-Smaller departments can leverage affordable, scalable AI solutions that help them optimize limited resources, improve response times, and make smarter decisions based on data.
+Smaller departments can leverage affordable, scalable AI solutions to optimize their limited resources, improve response times, and make more informed decisions based on data.

 Is predictive policing the same as intelligence-led policing?

 No, predictive policing is a tool within intelligence-led policing.
-ILP is a broader strategy that uses data and intelligence for decision-making, while predictive policing specifically focuses on forecasting crimes.
+ILP is a broader strategy that utilizes data and intelligence for informed decision-making, whereas predictive policing specifically focuses on forecasting crimes.

 What challenges do police departments face in adopting AI technologies?